With men fighting in Ukraine, women and children flee alone

 When asked what she expects to find when she returns to Kyiv, she said simply: “Ruins.”

-“I think someone has to stop” Vladimir Putin, she said.
+“I think someone has to stop” Putin, she said.
 “I think there must be at least one person in the world who can stop this paranoiac.
 He’s ill.”

 —-